sagemathinc/cocalc-docker/README.md

 If you're using certbot and letsencrypt, you can then get a certificate for your domain using something like `sudo certbot --nginx` and selecting "mycocalc.com", which will automatically set up an ssl cert and modify your nginx server file.

+### MacOS (running on localhost)

-### OS X -- Clock skew
+#### Clock skew

-It is **critical** that the Docker container have the correct time, since CoCalc assumes that the server has the correct time.
-On a laptop running Docker under OS X, the clock may get messed up any time you suspend/resume your laptop.
+It is **critical** that the Docker container have the correct time, since CoCalc assumes that the server has the correct time.On a laptop running Docker under MacOS, the clock may get messed up any time you suspend/resume your laptop.
 This workaround might work for you: https://github.com/arunvelsriram/docker-time-sync-agent/.

+#### Apple Silicon M1

+There are no apple Silicon binaries.
+However, assuming you have Rosetta2 installed, the x86\_64 Docker image will work.

+#### Security issues

+Cocalc-docker by default uses a self signed certificate on localhost.
+Chrome and Safari won't even let you connect.
+However, with Firefox you can click through some warnings and use CoCalc-docker just fine.
+So you _**must uses Firefox**_ when running CoCalc-docker locally on MacOS.

-### Chromebook -- yes, it works
+### Chromebook

 You can run CoCalc locally on your Chromebook as long as it supports Crostini Linux.